evildmp/afraid-to-commit/docs/git/git.rst

    About angular brackets

-    Angular brackets, such as those in the line above, are used as placeholders; they do not need to be included in the command line terminal.
+    Angular brackets, such as those in the line above, are used as placeholders; they do not need to be included in the commandline terminal.
 Just write in your GitHub account name.
 The same applies for any angular brackets used throughout the tutorial.